danyelous/Miscellaneous/Firefox/README.md

+# Installing Firefox via Apt (Not Snap) and get different instances running at the same time.

 Here is my solution to a problem I always face on ubuntu linux and relatives distros.

 I like Firefox and I want to have two different instance of firefox running at the same time, but I need it to be on different selector on the taskbar (Not overlapped on the same icon).